urvog/Getting-and-Cleaning-Data-Project/README.md

   UCI HAR Dataset/

-4. Run source("run_analysis.R"), it will generate a new file called "tinyData.txt" in your working directory.
+4. Run source("run_analysis.R"), it will generate a new file called "average_data.txt" in your working directory.
+This file is the output of the 5th step.

 ## Dependencies
 data.table